You’ve started a blog! Yeah! I remember that feeling myself!

 2. Not having a secure site

-One thing that it seems most “start a blog posts” forget to mention is the importance of security.
+It seems most “start a blog posts” forget to mention the importance of security.
 They all say, “go here and start a blog.”
 That is simple enough.

 But, what they forget to do is remind you to make sure you get an SSL certificate.
 That’s a must.